julelang/manual/src/cpp/interoperability/structures.md

 ```

 ::: warning
-Your compiler will not automatically initialize with default value to fields that are not assigned in the struct literal for C++ linked structs.
+- Your compiler will not automatically initialize with default value to fields that are not assigned in the struct literal for C++ linked structs.
+- If the linked structures have a constructor, the generated IR will have compilation errors.
 :::

 ### C++ Structures and Typedef C Structures